 Tips for Making Fresh Spring Rolls

-Choose the right size of rice paper – rice paper comes in various shapes and sizes and so do spring rolls.
+Since rice paper is what holds the spring rolls together, it’s essential that you chose the right one.
+Rice paper comes in various shapes and sizes and so do spring rolls.
 The most widely available rice paper comes in an 8 1/2-inch circle.
 It’s the easiest to manipulate, and most recipes use that size.
 Smaller circles and triangles are more difficult to work with; larger circles are meant for long rolls that are usually cut up into smaller pieces.
 Though rice paper thickness varies as well, the difference isn’t very significant.

-Dip, don’t soak – rice paper is delicate and only needs a quick dip in water to soften and become pliable.
+Rice paper is delicate and only needs a quick dip in water to soften and become pliable.
 Do not soak the rice paper for too long because it will stick and tear, making the rolling impossible.
-I usually fill a wide shallow bowl with warm water and dip the rice paper for about 3-5 seconds.
+I usually fill a wide shallow bowl with warm water and dip the rice paper for about 3-5 seconds (the thicker the rice paper, the warmer the water needs to be).
 The rice paper should come out still slightly firm because it will continue to absorb water as you lay the filling ingredients on top of it.
 After dipping, put the rice paper on a damp towel or a wet cutting board (if you put the softened rice paper on a dry surface, it will stick).